Haghrah/PyIT2FLS/README.md

 - Exception handling.
 - Supporting Generalized Type 2 Fuzzy Sets and Systems.

+### Some notes on version 0.7.9
+- Some bugs (concerning EIASC algorithm) have been fixed in this version.

 ### Some notes on version 0.7.8
 - Some bugs have been fixed in this version.